al6x/ib_api/readme.md

 **Simple and clean REST/Java/Kotlin/Nim API** for Interactive Brokers, [demo](https://youtu.be/JVQNyyUPSnY).

-It will automatically connect and disconnect to running TWS UI and exposes its messy Evented API as **simple HTTP API**.
+It will automatically connect and disconnect to running TWS UI and exposes its complicated evented API as **simple HTTP API**.

 For API docs see [IB.kt](https://github.com/alexeypetrushin/ib_api/blob/master/src/ib/ib.kt)